tmcadams/docker-postfix/README.md

 docker-postfix
 ==============

-Simple postfix in a docker container to act as a relay to Office 365.
+Simple postfix in a docker container to act as a relay to another host

 ## Requirement
 + Docker 1.0